Hike over boardwalks and through the boulders of Devil’s Half Acre and Roaring Rocks.

 From info located online, this appears to be a no-hunting park.

 Print out the map from the park site, and maps may be in the trail kiosk.
-Follow along on a smartphone with our Online Map link in the box above.
+Follow along on a smartphone with our Interactive Map link in the box above.

 Another variation appears in 60 Hikes Within 60 Miles: New York City but is out-of-date in the area of marker #7 (it’s still a really worthwhile book to get through, lots of great hikes!).